Choosing the Best Safety Razor for Beginners

 So now you know why you should switch to a safety razor, but if you’re like me, you’re still a little nervous.
 You want to make sure you get a safety razor that’s safe and easy to use.

-That’s why I recommend the Albatross safety razor.
+That’s why I recommend this safety razor.
 After all my research, this is the razor I ultimately settled on, and I’m glad I did.

 It has a slim handle, so it’s easy to hold while shaving.
 It’s also very forgiving and simple to use.